 You can also measure your results in a specific campaign or in all campaigns in a specific time period.
 To do so, you have to add one more filter to your search, which is Step Activity.

-- On average our customers achieve 50% open rate, 12% reply rate, and 2.5% warm leads rate.
+- On average our customers achieve 33% open rate, 9% click rate, 6% reply rate and a 2% warm reply rate.
 Treat it as your first benchmark and try to achieve such results.
-After you do, work on your content, run an A/B tests, add personalization by adding more custom fields and join the group of top performers (OR>60%, RR> 20%, WLR>8%).
+After you do, work on your content, run an A/B tests, add personalization by adding more custom fields.

 - If you don’t know what timing, subject line or CTA will work best, set up different variations of the messages and compare the results of your A/B tests.
 Remember to test one factor at a time.